-GEP takes a holistic approach to procurement involving procurement technology, strategic sourcing and procurement outsourcing to help its Consumer products & services clients develop stronger procurement infrastructure while realizing savings.
+GEP takes a holistic approach to procurement, providing procurement technology, strategic sourcing and procurement outsourcing, to help its consumer products & services clients develop stronger procurement infrastructure while realizing significant savings.

-An increasingly stringent regulatory environment, rising commodity costs, and constantly shifting consumer preferences continue to significantly impact the Consumer products & services industry.
-The rise of technology and the new digital age have further influenced the dynamic relationship between the business and the consumer.
-Companies are expected to react, respond, and innovate to meet consumer needs at a much faster pace, all the while continuing to meet government requirements, maintain ethical and sustainable business practices, and contain costs.
+An increasingly stringent regulatory environment, rising commodity costs, and constantly-shifting consumer preferences continue to significantly impact the consumer products & services industry.
+The rise of technology and new digital age have further influenced the dynamic relationship between the business and consumer.
+Companies are expected to react, respond, and innovate to meet consumer needs at a much faster pace, while continuing to meet government requirements, maintain ethical and sustainable business practices, and contain costs.

-GEP understands the challenges its Consumer products & services clients face and helps them develop strategies and solutions geared at overcoming these difficulties.
-We take a holistic approach to procurement involving procurement technology, strategic sourcing and procurement outsourcing to help our clients develop a stronger procurement infrastructure while realizing savings.
-This allows CPG companies to focus on the key issues defining their industry today such as measuring and managing marketing, embracing the potential of the internet, and going “green”, all the while reducing overall costs.
-The current economic climate may be challenging, but these challenges represent an opportunity for clients to develop best practices and drastically improve their companies through procurement efforts.
-See how GEP can start helping today!
+GEP understands the challenges its consumer products & services clients face and helps them develop strategies and solutions geared at overcoming these difficulties.
+We take a holistic approach to procurement, providing procurement technology, strategic sourcing and procurement outsourcing to help our clients develop a stronger procurement infrastructure while realizing savings.
+This allows CPG companies to focus on the key issues defining their industry today such as measuring and managing marketing, embracing the potential of the internet, and going “green”, while reducing overall costs.

-Speed to market pressures impact key strategic categories in the AF&A space.
-Procurement professionals in multi-channel firms need to establish systematic means of engaging with partners that remain flexible as a brand grows and develops to meet consumer trends.
-Marketing, supply chain, direct materials, and retail categories in particular all require unique supplier characteristics and procurement management techniques, and specifically speed to market pressures impact key strategic categories in the AF&A space.
-Procurement professionals in multi-channel firms need to establish systematic means of engaging with partners that remain flexible as a brand grows and develops to meet consumer trends.
-Marketing, supply chain, direct materials, and retail categories in particular all require unique supplier characteristics and procurement management techniques, specifically:
+Speed to market pressures impact key strategic categories in the apparel, footwear & accessories space.
+Procurement professionals in multi-channel firms need to establish systematic means of engaging with partners that remain flexible as a brand grows and can be developed to meet consumer trends.
+Marketing, supply chain, direct materials, and retail categories, all require unique supplier characteristics and procurement management techniques, and specifically:

 - An agile marketing supply base that can quickly scale to meet the cyclical needs of a fashion-driven industry

-- Flexible supply chain partners that are able to respond to shifting consumer demographics and manufacturing hubs
+- Flexible supply chain partners that can respond to shifting consumer demographics and manufacturing hubs

 - An emphasis on direct material review and evaluation that ensures that suppliers meet the brand's quality standards while simultaneously controlling cost